Episode 184: How to Develop Your Leadership Skills (Project Leadership Series) (Free)

 In today’s episode we continue our PM Podcast project leadership series.
 I have invited Andy Kaufman, PMP from The Institute for Leadership Excellence & Development (www.i-leadonline.com and www.peopleandprojectspodcast.com) to discuss how each and everyone of you could go about to develop your project management leadership skills.

-In the interview, Andy and I discuss how project management differs from project leadership, if a project leader needs subject matter expertise, why he recommends that we develop capability in our teams and of course he gives us his tips on skill development.
+In this episode of our leadership podcasts interview series, Andy and I discuss how project management differs from project leadership, if a project leader needs subject matter expertise, why he recommends that we develop capability in our teams and of course he gives us his tips on developing project leadership skills.

 Below are the first few pages of the transcript.
 The complete transcript is available to Premium subscribers only.